Edi Martini

-Eduard "Edi" Martini (born 2 January 1975) is an Albanian football manager and former player, who is the current head coach of Teuta in the Kategoria Superiore.
+Eduard "Edi" Martini (born 2 January 1975) is an Albanian football manager and former player.

 Playing career

 Club

 During his playing career, Martini represented mostly Vllaznia Shkodër but also played abroad with Slovenian Vevce, Austrian SAK Klagenfurt and Eintracht Frankfurt in Germany.
 He fled war-torn Albania for Germany in 1997 after a match in Spain along with teammate Adrian Dashi.

 International

 Martini made his international debut for Albania on 14 May 1994 during the 5–1 away defeat to Macedonia, appearing as a first-half substitute for Gentian Stojku.
 A year later, on 16 August 1995, he made his second appearance in a 2–1 upset to Malta, playing full-90 minutes.

 Managerial career

 Vllaznia Shkodër

 On 29 December 2009, Martini was named as the new manager of his boyhood club Vllaznia Shkodër, and started the work with the team on 4 January 2010.
 He remained in the duty until the end of 2009–10 campaign, with Vllaznia Shkodër who missed the European competitions for only four points and was runner-up in Albanian Cup, losing in the final to Besa Kavajë.